SmartlyDressedGames/Unturned-Docs/items/box-asset.rst

 Box Assets
 ==========

-Boxes are intended to be used as a part of the Steam Economy, rather than as in-game content.
-As such, none of its unique properties can be properly utilized by modders.
+Boxes are created from the ItemBoxAsset class.
+They are used to visualize certain information from the game's Steam Economy integration.
+Since this asset is not useful to modders, this documentation merely exists for completeness.

 This inherits the :ref:`ItemAsset <doc_item_asset_intro>` class.